Robert J. Keen: Post war

 After United States Army Air Forces became United States Air Force, Keen attended aerial gunnery schools and served as a fighter pilot at various air bases.
 He promoted to rank of major on September 1, 1951, before serving as an F-84 Thunderjet pilot and commander of the 307th Strategic Fighter Squadron of the 31st Strategic Fighter Wing at Turner Air Force Base in Georgia, from June 1952 to March 1954.

 From August 1957 to August 1961, he attended and served in the staff of the Air Command and Staff College at Maxwell Air Force Base in Alabama.
 He later attended Army War College at Carlisle Barracks in Pennsylvania, from August 1961 to July 1962.
 Throughout the 1950s and 1960s, Keen served in various operations and staff positions within the United States Air Force, including serving in overseas such as operations staff officer in headquarters of the U.S. Air Forces in Europe at Lindsey Air Station in West Germany, from July 1962 to August 1965, and chief of the Emergency Actions Element with the 314th Air Division at Osan Air Base in South Korea, from April 1969 to June 1970.

 His final positions were as assistant chief of the Current Operations Division, and director of Command and Control at the headquarters of the Ninth Air Force at Shaw Air Force Base in South Carolina.
 Keen retired from the Air Force with the rank of lieutenant colonel on December 31, 1972.

 Later life

 Keen was married to Catherine Mae, née Forshee (1925–2014).
 The couple had a son, Robert Keen, Jr., and two daughters, Linda Keen Glenn and Patricia Ann Keen.

-Keen died on May 29, 1992, at the age of 68, due to heart attack.
+Keen died on May 29, 1992, at the age of 68, of a heart attack.
 He was buried at the Evergreen Memorial Park in Sumter, South Carolina.